kubernetes/website/content/en/blog/_posts/2024-08-16-matchlabelkeys-podaffinity.md

 In Kubernetes 1.31, this feature moves to beta and the corresponding feature gate (`MatchLabelKeysInPodAffinity`) gets enabled by default.

-## `MatchLabelKeys` - Enabling version-aware scheduling for rolling upgrades
+## `MatchLabelKeys` - Enhanced scheduling for versatile rolling upgrades

 During a workload's (e.g., Deployment) rolling upgrade, a cluster may have Pods from multiple versions at the same time.
 However, the scheduler cannot distinguish between old and new versions based on the `LabelSelector` specified in PodAffinity or PodAntiAffinity.
 As a result, it will co-locate or disperse Pods regardless of their versions.